On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Dynamics of Mixed-difficulty RL

 \end{corollary}

-\paragraph{Relay learning near the edge of competence.} \Cref{thm:grokking-1} and \Cref{thm:relay-1} show that the mixed-horizon dynamics are governed by how quickly training can move from mastering $L_k$ to making visible progress on $L_{k+1}$.
-When $R$ is large, this handoff is delayed: after $L_k$ is mastered, the policy can remain stuck for a long period with near-zero return on $L_{k+1}$, until a sharp, grokking-like jump makes the next horizon suddenly solvable.
-When $R=O(1)$, the handoff becomes smooth: progress on $L_k$ starts benefiting $L_{k+1}$ before $L_k$ fully saturates, so the next horizon gains a visible return much sooner and training relays steadily across horizons.
-This behavior can be interpreted as learning at the edge of competence~\citep{zhang2025interplay}.
-In the moderate-$R$ regime, the policy becomes ``just competent enough'' on $L_k$ that success on $L_{k+1}$ is no longer purely random, yet $L_k$ still provides a strong learning signal; the two horizons therefore improve in tandem.
-In the large-$R$ regime, the policy must become overwhelmingly competent on $L_k$ before $L_{k+1}$ ceases to be random, creating the long plateau and the subsequent phase transition.
+\paragraph{Implicit curriculum at the edge of competence.} \Cref{thm:grokking-1} and \Cref{thm:relay-1} show that the mixed-horizon dynamics are governed by how quickly training can move from mastering $L_k$ to making noticeable progress on $L_{k+1}$.
+These are two regimes of the same implicit curriculum.
+When $R=O(1)$, the handoff is overlapping and smooth: progress on $L_k$ starts benefiting $L_{k+1}$ before $L_k$ fully saturates, so the next horizon gains a visible return much sooner and training relays steadily across horizons.
+This is the relay regime.
+The policy remains ``just competent enough'' on $L_k$ that success on $L_{k+1}$ is no longer purely random, while $L_k$ still provides a strong learning signal; the two horizons therefore improve in tandem, keeping optimization near the edge of competence~\citep{zhang2025interplay}.
+In the large-$R$ regime, by contrast, the same curriculum has a delayed handoff: the policy must become overwhelmingly competent on $L_k$ before $L_{k+1}$ ceases to be random, so training exhibits a long plateau followed by a grokking-like phase transition.
 See \Cref{sec-key-lemma} for a more detailed, gradient-level mechanism explanation.